chanduhvg/Farming-In-Guntur/README.md

 **Paddy**

-Rice is one and only food taken by the people on the regular basis so it is one of the popular crop in Guntur
+Rice is one and only food taken by the people on a regular basis so it is one of the most popular crops in Guntur

 ![Paddy](https://upload.wikimedia.org/wikipedia/commons/thumb/8/85/2006_1002_nan_thailand_rice.jpg/220px-2006_1002_nan_thailand_rice.jpg)